 - ITR-1 and ITR-2 will not apply where there is commercial or professional income for a proprietorship.

-- Where the turnover exceeds the specified limits currently, i.e., ₹1 crore or ₹10 crore in case of electronic transactions, the proprietorship has to be audited as per the statutory requirements of section 44AB.
+- Where the turnover exceeds the specified limits currently, i.e., ₹1 crore or ₹10 crore in the case of electronic transactions, the proprietorship must be audited as per the statutory requirements of Section 44AB.

-The selection of the proper ITR form is to comply with legal requirements for speedy processing of taxes.
+Selecting the correct ITR form is essential to comply with legal requirements for the timely processing of taxes.

 Deadlines For ITR Filing

-Two taxes filed on time in order to comply with tax regulations against penalties are Income Tax Returns (ITRs) of sole proprietors (proprietary enterprises).
-There are deadlines for filing since a proprietorship is taxed along with that of the individual owner, depending on many other relevant conditions and type of income, audit requirement, and so forth.
-Returns submitted on time have direct repercussions on smooth business operations, eligibility for loans and refunds, and rating compliance.
+Two taxes filed on time to comply with tax regulations and avoid penalties are the Income Tax Returns (ITRs) of sole proprietors (proprietary enterprises).
+There are deadlines for filing, as a proprietorship is taxed along with that of the individual owner, depending on various other relevant conditions, including the type of income, audit requirements, and so forth.
+Returns submitted on time have direct repercussions on smooth business operations, eligibility for loans and refunds, and compliance with ratings.

 1. Cases where audit is not required (not requiring tax audit)

-- In a situation where the sole proprietorship has not been subjected to audit as provided under Section 44AB of the Income Tax Act:
+- In a situation where the sole proprietorship has not been subjected to audit as provided under July 314AB of the Income Tax Act:

 - This applies where:

-- The amount of business turnover across the state does not exceed such limits with regard to the audit i.e. ₹1 crore or ₹2 crore for presumptive taxation.
+- The amount of business turnover across the state does not exceed the limits specified in the audit, i.e., ₹1 crore or ₹2 crore for presumptive taxation.

 - Professional income not exceeding ₹50 lakh is presumptively taxed under section 44ADA.